sanchitdilipjain/serverless-kubernetes-fargate/docs/index.md

          <img src="images/image10.png" class="inline"/>

-       - Let's check status of the ingress with the below command and note the Address in the output section will be the public URL for our application
+       - Let's check the status of the ingress with the below command and note the Address in the output section will be the public URL for our application

               kubectl describe ing ingress